fernandxnat/Sistemas_distribuidos_bf/README.md

   - http server.
   - Text editor.
   - Libraries: tweepy and from this library we also use OAuthHandler and Stream.
 From tweepy.streaming we used StreamListener the other libraries are twitter, json, datetime and pandas.

+## General system architecture.
+- Data source : Twitter API.
+- Storage system: Mysql.
+- Main processing: Pyhton, Tweepy, Json.
+- Visualization: Matplotlib and HTML5.

+## Data source.
+Our data source is the Twitter API, from there we are going to obtain the necessary data form the daily trends.